 At times, letting go of someone may be forced upon you, as you might have experienced a breakup or lost them due to death, illness, or an unexpected circumstance, like moving long-distance.
 Acceptance may be a healthy way to move forward if you've recently lost someone.
 It is also the final stage of grief.
 If you struggle to let go after a loss, consider speaking to a grief or relationship therapist.

 You Want To Focus On Yourself

-If you want to focus on yourself or feel suffocated or stressed by the fact that you're in a relationship, you might decide to end the connection to spend more time independently and learn more about yourself before you commit to someone.
+If you want the freedom to focus on yourself or feel suffocated or stressed by the fact that you're in a relationship, you might decide to end the connection to tend to your needs and spend more time independently and learn more about yourself before you commit to someone.
 Although this can be a healthy choice, it may feel difficult if you still love the person or had hopes and goals with them.

 You Aren't Sure If The Relationship Is Right For You

 At times, you may feel unsure if a relationship is right for you or healthy.
 In these cases, you might decide to let go to take some time alone to discover what you want.
 Although the person might not be available anymore when you make a decision, it could offer some clarity overall, and you may find more decisiveness in future relationships.